Part 3 | Finding Common Inheritance with the LGBTQ Community

 From the ball and dance culture of the 1980s, to innovative artists, to really any creative sphere, LGBTQ persons have brought a unique perspective to all sorts of fields.
 This isn’t a blog to explore the link between artistic creativity and the LGBTQ space (this website does that if you want).
 I merely hope we can acknowledge that it exists.
 For many people, that secular LGBTQ space offers an atmosphere of welcome, celebration, and embrace of individuality.
 It’s a space to safely explore questions and new forms of expression.
 People of faith haven't always provided that space.

-Of course, we Catholics recognize that creativity happens within the raw material we are, given by God and unalterable.
-There are ways the LGBTQ space attempts to circumvent that.
+Of course, we Catholics recognize that the raw material we are, given by God and unalterable, is foundational.
 Yet—even when accepting Church doctrine—LGBTQ Catholics might feel particularly self-conscious about ways they don’t “fit” in standard men’s and women’s ministry cultures.
 Often this can be a source of shame.
 We hide particular traits, switch up our wardrobes, try to adjust our voices, or deny certain hobbies or interests.
 It doesn’t have to be that way.

 I’ve seen growth in Catholic circles, voices starting to reassert that masculinity and femininity can’t be boiled down to a certain style of dress or stereotypical personality traits.
 Edith Stein makes some notes on this in her essay Vocations of Man and Woman: